Lisa Frank Incorporated: Collaborations and influence

 LFI's collaboration with Urban Outfitters in 2012 launched renewed interest in the company.
 Urban Outfitters sells 1990s Lisa Frank merchandise on its website.
 Frank said that Lisa Frank Incorporated saves ten copies of every product they have ever made, and Urban Outfitters sells many reproductions of their vintage products.
 Urban Outfitters did a video interview with Lisa Frank to promote their collaboration with her brand.
 The interview video featured a brief clip from a 1993 Lisa Frank commercial featuring a ten-year-old Mila Kunis.
 Lisa Frank Inc. was featured in Jeremy Scott's fall 2012 runway show in the form of a midriff corset covered in Lisa Frank stickers.
 In November 2020, Lisa Frank partnered with Morphe to launch Morphe x Lisa Frank, an eye shadow palette decorated with Lisa Frank characters.

 Vaporwave artist Macintosh Plus named a song after Frank, "リサフランク420 / 現代のコンピュー" (translating to "Lisa Frank 420 / Modern Computing").
 The song was the leading single of her 2011 album Floral Shoppe.
 In December 2021, Pillsbury and Lisa Frank produced the limited-edition Lisa Frank-branded unicorn-shaped sugar cookie dough.

+In 2025, Lisa Frank collaborated with singer Zara Larsson on a limited edition CD album cover.